fhiso/sources-and-citations/creators-name.md

 application in an implementation-defined manner.

-**Characters** are specified by reference [ISO/IEC 10646], without regard to the character encoding.  *Characters* may be identified in the text by their four-digit hexadecimal character number prefixed with "U+".  [*Note &mdash;* This does not preclude serialisation in a non-Unicode encoding, so long as the serialisation defines how characters in that encoding corresponds to Unicode characters.]
+**Characters** are specified by reference [ISO/IEC 10646], without regard to the character encoding.
+In this standard *characters* may be identified in the text by their four- or five-digit hexadecimal character number prefixed with "U+".  [*Note &mdash;* This does not preclude serialisation in a non-Unicode encoding, so long as the serialisation defines how characters in that encoding corresponds to Unicode characters.]

 *Characters* *must* match the `Char` production from [[XML](https://www.w3.org/TR/xml11/)].   [*Note &mdash;* This includes